 Or the Rose Garden Palace.

-Golestan Palace stands as a very distinctive and inspiring universal value due to the outstanding combination of architecture and Persian art and craft which made it a UNESCO World Heritage Site in June 2013.
-The palace is, in fact, a complex that includes gardens, museums, palaces, and halls.
+Golestan Palace is a distinctive and inspiring universal value due to its outstanding combination of architecture and Persian art and craft, making it a UNESCO World Heritage Site in June 2013.
+The palace is, in fact, a complex that includes gardens, museums, castles, and halls.
 It was once used as the official residence of the rulers during the 18th, 19th, and early 20th centuries.
-However, it was limited to important royal ceremonies from 1925 on.
+However, it was limited to critical royal ceremonies from 1925 on.

 A ticket for the Golestan Palace is worth, well, one million Rials.
-The entrance fee for each museum and mansion of the complex is 500,000 Rials and two million Rials for the main part of the palace.
-Please note that these ticket prices might be higher by the time you visit Iran.
+The entrance fee for each museum and mansion of the complex is 500,000 Rials and two million Rials for the central part of the palace.
+Please note that these ticket prices might be higher when you visit Iran.

 Carpet Museum of Iran

 One thing about Iran that has crossed seas and mountains to every inch of the world and received a lot of attention is Iranian carpets.
-Known for their authenticity, exceptional designs, eye-catching patterns, vivid colors, and being made of the finest wool, cotton, and silk, a chance to see a great collection of Iranian carpets and learn about their history that goes back to 2500 years ago is no way to skip.
+They are known for their authenticity, exceptional designs, eye-catching patterns, and vivid colours.
+They are made of the finest wool, cotton, and silk; this chance to see a great collection of Iranian carpets and learn about their history back 2500 years ago is not to be missed.

-Iran’s Carpet museum is open every day except for Monday from 9:00 am to 5:00 pm.
-It is located inside the stunning Laleh Park, Tehran’s biggest park, which makes it a double trip!
+Iran’s Carpet Museum is open every day except Monday from 9:00 a.m. to 5:00 p.m.
+It is located inside the stunning Laleh Park, Tehran’s biggest park, which makes it worth a double trip!

 Milad Tower

-Designed by the Iranian architect Mohammad Reza Hāfezi, Milad tower is the tallest telecommunication tower in Iran.
-It is 435 meters high and has a lobby structure of six floors, the first three of which have numerous trade units, food courts, an art gallery, a coin museum, as well as a cafeteria, and a commercial products exhibition.
+Designed by the Iranian architect Mohammad Reza Hāfezi, Milad Tower is the tallest telecommunication tower in Iran.
+It is 435 meters high and has a lobby structure of six floors, the first three of which have numerous trade units, food courts, an art gallery, a coin museum, a cafeteria, and a commercial products exhibition.

-Visitors to Milad Tower can go up to the observation deck where they can view the entire city and maybe have lunch or dinner in the revolving restaurant.
+Visitors to Milad Tower can visit the observation deck to view the entire city and maybe have lunch or dinner in the revolving restaurant.

-It seems like every part of the tower has its own ticket price; yet, visitors can get a full-package ticket for 350.000 Rials to visit the open-air platform, skydome, Municipal Museum, and Museum of Fame.
+Every part of the tower seems to have its ticket price, yet visitors can get a full-package ticket for 350.000 Rials to visit the open-air platform, skydome, Municipal Museum, and Museum of Fame.
 Again, prices may be different by the time you visit.

 Treasury of National Jewels

-The Treasury of National Jewels is a museum in Tehran that comprises and exhibits the Iranian collection of national jewels such as crowns, necklaces, belts, capes, jeweled swords, shields, precious gems, and different other unimaginable items cast in precious metals and encrusted with gems.
+The Treasury of National Jewels is a museum in Tehran that comprises and exhibits the Iranian collection of national jewels such as crowns, necklaces, belts, capes, jewelled swords, shields, precious gems, and other unimaginable items cast in precious metals and encrusted with gems.

-The museum is open for three hours only from Saturday to Tuesday and the tickets are worth 500,000 Rials.
-Though you might want to check whether or not the museum is open during your time of visit in case there are any Covid-19 restrictions.
+The museum is open for three hours only from Saturday to Tuesday, and the tickets are worth 500,000 Rials.
+However, you might want to check whether or not the museum is open during your visit in case of any COVID-19 restrictions.

 Tochal Complex

-If you did make it to Tehran in winter which extends from early November to April, then there is no way you can miss a trip or even a few-day residence in Tochal Complex.
-Located northwest of Tehran in the Velenjak neighborhood, Tochal Complex is named after Mount Tochal, a part of the Alborz mountain range and the highest peak of them all with an elevation of 3,964 m.
+If you made it to Tehran in winter, which extends from early November to April, then there is no way you could miss a trip or even a few days of residence in Tochal Complex.
+Located northwest of Tehran in the Velenjak neighbourhood, Tochal Complex is named after Mount Tochal, a part of the Alborz mountain range and the highest peak of them all, with an elevation of 3,964 m.

-The complex was built in the seventies as a recreation place and has four facilities: a gondola lift which is known as Tochal Telecabin, a ski resort, a tennis academy as well as a hotel.
+The complex was built in the 1970s as a recreation place with four facilities: a gondola lift, known as Tochal Telecabin, a ski resort, a tennis academy, and a hotel.

 The Tochal telecabin is very long.
-In fact, it is considered one of the world’s longest gondola lifts’ with a length of 7500 km.
-It has four stations, some of which, specifically stations 1 and 5 have inns, a restaurant, and a rescue center.
+It is considered one of the world’s most extended gondola lifts’ with a length of 7500 km.
+It has four stations, some of which, specifically stations 1 and 5, have inns, a restaurant, and a rescue centre.

-To get to Tochal Complex, you should first go to Mount Tochal base.
-You can take a Snapp directly to the base or use the metro, get off at Tajrish station, then take a Snapp to the base of Tochal mountain.
+To reach Tochal Complex, you should first go to Mount Tochal base.
+You can take a Snapp directly to the base or use the metro, getting off at Tajrish station and then taking a Snapp to the base of Tochal Mountain.

 From there, you can take a small shuttle bus costing around 10,000 Rials or so or walk for 30-60 minutes to reach the gondola lift.
-Buy a ticket from the ticket booth, line up, take the gondola lift, and tell the operator you are getting off in station 7 where you can access the resort.
+Buy a ticket from the ticket booth, line up, take the gondola lift, and tell the operator you are leaving station 7, where you can access the resort.

-During the ski season, temperatures drop to -10°C and sometimes -20°C so make sure you put on heavy winter clothes.
-Tochal Complex is open from 8:00 am to 3:00 pm all week long except for Monday.
+During the ski season, temperatures drop to -10°C and sometimes -20°C, so wear heavy winter clothes.
+Tochal Complex is open from 8:00 a.m. to 3:00 p.m. every week except Monday.

 (2) The Athens of Iran: Shiraz

-Located nearly a thousand kilometers away from Tehran and residing in the southwest of the country is the city of Shiraz after which one of the cutest, fluffiest, long-haired cat breeds was named.
+Located nearly a thousand kilometres from Tehran and residing in the southwest of the country is the city of Shiraz, after which one of the cutest, fluffiest, long-haired cat breeds was named.
 Yet, the distinctiveness of this city is not just limited to cats.

 Shiraz is considered to be a city of gardens and flowers.
-It is famous for fruit trees, green streets, and incredibly huge varieties of flowers that turn the city into an earthly paradise in spring.
+It is famous for fruit trees, green streets, and vast varieties of flowers that turn the city into an earthly paradise in spring.

-Shiraz is also a center of art and literature.
+Shiraz is also a centre of art and literature.
 It was home to many scholars, philosophers, poets, and mystics whose stay in the city gave it the name of The Athens of Iran.
-One of the famous Iranian poets who lived in Shiraz is Hafez whose work was widespread across the Persian-speaking nations.
+One of the famous Iranian poets who lived in Shiraz was Hafez, whose work was widespread across Persian-speaking nations.
 Hafez’s words were learned by heart; people even used them in everyday conversations.

-Not only for poets is Shiraz considered a cultural hub but also for being inhabited by different ethnic groups who lived together in harmony.
+Shiraz is considered a cultural hub not only for poets but also because it is inhabited by different ethnic groups that live together in harmony.

 Where to go in Shiraz

-If Shiraz is your first destination in Iran then it is better to land at Shiraz International Airport.
-If you made it to Tehran first, it is better to get a domestic flight for the distance is too long to take by trains or buses.
-Shiraz also has its very own metro system, though its 20-station line 1 is the only one operating so far.
+If Shiraz is your first destination in Iran, it is better to land at Shiraz International Airport.
+If you make it to Tehran first, it is better to get a domestic flight, as the distance is too long to take trains or buses.
+Shiraz also has its metro system, though its 20-station line 1 is the only one operating.

 Shiraz is best visited in spring (March to May) and fall (September to November).
-Summer is quite hot while average temperatures in winter are below-freezing.
+Summer is quite hot, while average winter temperatures are below freezing.

 Nasir al-Mulk Mosque

-Built in the 19th century and mostly referred to as the Pink Mosque, Nasir al-Mulk Mosque is an integration of creative architecture and genuine Persian art.
-The mosque is distinctive for its spectacular Orsi windows which are made of both wood and colorful glass.
-Visitors entering the mosque are welcomed with colorful light that slightly arouses feelings of wonder and daze.
+Built in the 19th century and mostly referred to as the Pink Mosque, Nasir al-Mulk Mosque integrates creative architecture and genuine Persian art.
+The mosque is distinctive for its spectacular Orsi windows, made of wood and colourful glass.
+Visitors entering the mosque are welcomed with colourful light that slightly arouses feelings of wonder and daze.

-Another side of the mosque’s remarkable architecture is that it features muqarnas, an Islamic architecture hallmark of self-supported arched structure usually applied to the underside of squinches and domes.
-Nasir al-Mulk mosque is also quite large.
-It stands on an area of about 2,216 square meters.
+Another aspect of the mosque’s remarkable architecture is its muqarnas, an Islamic architecture hallmark of self-supported arched structures usually applied to the underside of squinches and domes.
+Nasir al-Mulk mosque is also quite large, measuring about 2,216 square meters.

-To have the best experience, make sure you visit the mosque on a sunny day and arrive there between 8:00 am and 10:00 am to witness the beautiful reflection of light through the stained-glass windows.
+To have the best experience, visit the mosque on a sunny day and arrive between 8:00 a.m. and 10:00 a.m. to witness the beautiful reflection of light through the stained-glass windows.

 Shah Cheragh

-Built a little earlier in time than the Pink Mosque, Shah Cheragh holds special religious importance to the Iranians and is a famous pilgrimage center in Shiraz.
-It is characterized by its dazzling interior where walls and ceiling are covered with small glittering pieces of glass and mirrors mixed with green-colored tiles.
+Built a little earlier than the Pink Mosque, Shah Cheragh holds particular religious importance to the Iranians and is a famous pilgrimage centre in Shiraz.
+It is characterized by its dazzling interior, where walls and ceiling are covered with small glittering pieces of glass and mirrors mixed with green-coloured tiles.
 Those glass and mirror pieces reflect light in all directions.

-Maybe that is why the mosque was given the name Shah Cheragh which means King of Light in Persian.
+Maybe that is why the mosque was named Shah Cheragh, which means King of Light in Persian.

-The mosque is divided into a female side and a male one and women are usually given chadors to wear before entering.
-Free tours are offered to tourists.
+The mosque is divided into a female and a male side.
+Women are usually given chadors to wear before entering.
+Tourists are offered free tours.

 The mosque is open round the clock.